 Fruits and vegetables are possibly the most frequently cited source of fiber in one’s diet but there are other options as well.
 Sprouted chia seeds, flaxseeds, and hemp seeds, all provide an impressive amount of fiber that supports gut health and probiotic livelihood.

 Deglycyrrhizinated licorice, also known as DGL, provides multiple benefits for one’s gut.
-Before becoming DGL, licorice root must have its glycryrrhizin removed.
+Before becoming DGL, licorice root must have its glycyrrhizin removed.
 This substance is the primary source of licorice’s sweetness but also promotes increased blood pressure and edema (swelling of tissues caused by trapped fluids).
-By removing glycryrrhizin from licorice root, a safer, more beneficial substance is formed.
+By removing glycyrrhizin from licorice root, a safer, more beneficial substance is formed.

 DGL is noted for helping to maintain the mucosal lining in the stomach and duodenum (the first section of the small intestine closest to the stomach).
 Additionally, it may help resolve adrenal fatigue as it aids in absorption and metabolization of cortisol, also known as the stress hormone.
 This may be the reason that DGL is such a powerful supplement for those whose poor gut health is induced by excess or chronic stress.